 Uncovering Liverpool

-This post contains affiliate links to trusted partners.
-If you purchase through these links, I earn a commission at no extra cost to you.
-Thank you!
+This post contains affiliate links, including Amazon affiliate links.
+If you purchase through these links, I may earn a commission at no extra cost to you.
+As an Amazon Associate, I earn from qualifying purchases.
+Thank you for your support!

 Liverpool, the home of The Beatles, Anfield and the distinctive Scouse accent, fake eyelashes, fake tan and, er, fake hair.

-But the city isn’t all girls wandering the streets on Saturday afternoons in their PJs – it is home to the most number of listed buildings outside of London and is one ever-expanding pot of cultural delights.
+But the city isnโt all girls wandering the streets on Saturday afternoons in their PJs โ it is home to the most number of listed buildings outside of London and is one ever-expanding pot of cultural delights.

-If Liverpool hasn’t quite made it onto your UK bucket list yet, our top picks of what to do in the city will have you booking a flight in no time.
+If Liverpool hasnโt quite made it onto your UK bucket list yet, our top picks of what to do in the city will have you booking a flight in no time.

 After reading this list, you’ll definitely see why Liverpool shouldn’t be missed when traveling to England!